 By Owen Woods | firstname.lastname@example.org

-THE juvenile suspected of shooting Alamosa Police Officer Mollee Heeney was advised that he faces felony charges during a hearing in 12th Judicial District Court Thursday.
+The juvenile suspected of shooting Alamosa Police Officer Mollee Heeney was advised that he faces felony charges during a hearing in 12th Judicial District Court Thursday.

 The felony charges he faces could include attempted first-degree murder and attempted first-degree murder of a police officer, according to Kelly in an earlier detention hearing in district court.

-Brandt, and a second juvenile suspect who faces lesser charges and will be released with conditions, appeared virtually from the Pueblo Youth Services Center.
+He and a second juvenile suspect who faces lesser charges and will be released with conditions, appeared virtually from the Pueblo Youth Services Center.
 A nearly packed gallery looked on.

 A preliminary status hearing is scheduled for Nov.
 30 to ensure that the transfer hearing can go forward.